breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 !!! note "Note: Open package.json and add change script to start your express application"

-???+ example "Screenshot: Package.JSON- Starter Script"
+??? success "Screenshot: Package.JSON- Starter Script"

     ![Script](./images/script-dev.png)

 As you can see we have added a comma and then some code into the package.json.

-Copy and paste this code into your package.json script(Remember to put a comma after the test).
+Replace your code with the following.

+!!! example "Code"

+    ```js
+    {
+      "name": "passport-example",
+      "version": "1.0.0",
+      "description": "",
+      "main": "index.js",
+      "scripts": {
+        "test": "echo \"Error: no test specified\" && exit 1",
+        "dev": "nodemon app.js"
+      },
+      "author": "",
+      "license": "ISC"
+    }

+    ```

+??? note "Script Command"

+    Notice the dev value in the code block.

+    `nodemon.js`

+    This is how you will run your code in the VSCode terminal.

 #### 2.Run Script To Start Server